-In Bryony's absence, Vicky Davis is our Deputy SENDCo.
-Vicky is highly trained and very experienced and always available to help with any queries you have.
+In Vicki's absence, Rachel is our Deputy SENDCo.
+Rachel is highly trained and very experienced and always available to help with any queries you have.

 Through careful planning, the SENDCo works closely with the keyworker to differentiate the activities and resources, and strategies are put in place to support and enable the child to participate in the activities and experiences at their level of learning and development.
 For children with SEND this may take the form of visual strategies, Now and Then board, Talking photo album, specialist materials held in the setting or from our SENDCo.

 How our setting works in partnership with parents/carers.

 How our setting supports the well being of young children with SEND:

 Our accessible environment:

 Our setting is all at ground level, apart from one step at the main door and rear door, there is a portable ramp to assist with wheelchair access at the main entrance.
 Our outside areas, both grass and paved, are on one level.
 There is car parking to the front of the building with an allocated space for disabled drivers and/or parents with SEND children.
 A toilet adapted for disabled users, and changing facilities, are also readily available.

 We have experience of supporting children with English as a second language.
 In the past we have used flash cards, dual language books and resources from our SENDCo.
 Our information can be translated to a wide range of languages as required.